 5 Ways To Fix System Restore Error

-If the system restore could not start, the following part introduces ways to fix the issue system restore does not appear to be functioning correctly on this System.
+If the system restore could not start, the following part introduces ways to fix the issue.
+System restore does not appear to function correctly on this System.

 Fix 1: Set the Volume Shadow Copy Service to Automatic

 Volume Shadow Copy service enables manual or automatic backup copies.
 If the system restore issue arises, check if the Volume Shadow Copy Service is disabled.
 If it is disabled, try to fix it and make it automatic.
 Follow these steps to learn how:

 1. Click on the Windows+R buttons on the keyboard.
 A popup Run dialog box will appear.